mislav/blog/writings/_posts/2020-02-27-monogamy-trauma.md

 ---
-title:
+title: Getting our needs met
 layout: post
 facebook_url:
 ---

 There are no “monogamous” or “non-monogamous” people.
 It's not an innately defined character trait that you either have or do not have.
-The distinction between those relationship arrangements comes not from personalities, but based on how we define responsibility for one's own emotions and how we practically deal with or minimize risk of trauma.
+The distinction between those relationship arrangements comes not from personalities, but based on how we define responsibility for one's own emotions and how we practically deal with and minimize risk of trauma.

-In monogamy, sharing yourself with others past the point of what is culturally considered platonic, even if doing so might be pleasurable for you, can stir emotions in your partner that YOU are then responsible for.
-In consensual non-monogamy, the BEARER of the emotion is primarily responsible for their emotion.
+In monogamy, sharing yourself with others past the point of what is culturally considered platonic, even if doing so might be pleasurable for you, can stir emotions in your partner that *you* are then responsible for.
+In consensual non-monogamy, the *bearer* of the emotion is primarily responsible for their emotion.

 Like with most things in nature, there are no “right” or “wrong” approaches, and most realities generally fall somewhere along a spectrum between the extremes.
 Furthermore, drawing up a map of responsibility within a group of people of any size is a complex, nuanced, and continuous process.

 An attempt to navigate such emotional space without recognition of its nuance and of its cultural and social context is very likely to stir up conflict.
 Unfortunately, most of us aren't taught any tools to navigate such spaces effectively, since our time during traditional schooling is typically spent learning anything other than dealing with people.

 Some examples of bad judgements we resort to when we give up recognizing the nuance of the human condition:

-• “You are attracted to someone else; therefore you must not be in love with me anymore.”
+* “You are attracted to someone else; therefore you must not be in love with me anymore.”

-• “You get upset when I spend a lot of time with this new lover of mine, therefore you need to get your feelings in check.”
+* “You get upset when I spend a lot of time with this new lover of mine, therefore you need to get your feelings in check.”

 Both monogamous and non-monogamous people have a capacity to act like toxic, insensitive jerks.
 It should be noted, however, that only toxic behaviors motivated by monogamy are widely normalized as healthy in our current culture due to compulsory monogamy effectively being subsidized by highly influential institutions such as church, the state, and patriarchy.

-In my experience, most people are practicing the FUNDAMENTALLY SAME relationship style: maintaining a delicate balance of opening themselves up to others so they could get their needs met while trying to minimize risk of triggering past trauma.
+In my experience, most people are practicing a fundamentally similar relationship style: maintaining a delicate balance of opening themselves up to others so they could get their needs met while trying to minimize risk of triggering past trauma.

-Each person has a unique footprint of different traumas, but we all share the baseline fear of abandonment.
+Each person has a unique footprint of different traumas, but we all seem to share the baseline fear of abandonment.
 Furthermore, due to social conditioning, we all tend to attach self-worth to perceived desirability by others.

 All this makes it generally terrifying to feel that someone whose presence we value is slipping away from us.